Hardwood floors are delicate, and the wrong vacuum can easily scratch or damage them.

 Most hardwood floors are also fragile.
 If scratched, they may leave marks on the floor.
 Therefore, hardwood floor vacuums should be rubberized to avoid damaging your floor.
 Attachment brushes should also feature soft bristles or foam.

 Because many homeowners appreciate versatility, most vacuums are designed to clean both hardwood and carpeted flooring.
 Still, you’ll find a few devices for hardwood only.

 Types of Vacuums for Hardwood Floors

 Although they often offer a lower suction power, this shouldn’t be an issue for hard floors.
-More compact than upright models, they’re easier to store and put away.

 You’ll find that many stick vacuums convert into handheld devices, allowing both uses.
 Much smaller than other types, handheld vacuums are light and often cordless.